serhiibelman/SkillBalancer/README.md

-# Team Balancer
+# Skill Balancer
-Team Balancer is a console application which distributes the right tasks for every user, so no one will stay without possible work.
+Skill Balancer is a console application which distributes the right tasks for every user, so no one will stay without possible work.
 Users will get only tasks that they could deal with their level(points).

 ### Requirements ####